Vyral/base-template/_posts/2021-05-27-2-techniques-we-use-to-help-sellers-find-homes.md

 5:49— Wrapping things up from the Aria

 If you need to talk about real estate, we are ready to help.
-Give me a call.
-My team is ready to list your home.
+Give me a call; my team is ready to list your home.
 You can reach me anytime on my cell phone at 502-376-5483.